We also know fully well that the state of education in South Africa has over time

-Children do not do well in science and chemistry because
+We have observed over time that children do not do well in science and chemistry in instances where

-they are not given the opportunity “TO DO SCIENCE” in the classroom but are instead
+they are not given the opportunity “TO DO SCIENCE” through experiments in the classroom, but are instead

-made to focus on only the theory aspects.
+made to focus on only the theoretical aspects.
 That is in part what going to schools is for,

 but there is more that can be done to convert problems like these into programs.

 The laying of a good foundation enables learners to

 follow those streams requiring science, chemistry and also mathematics; without which

 alternative but undesirable options are adopted for all the wrong

 reasons (for example, a high grade pass is and shall always be treated as an